NCBI-Hackathons/drugdisco/README.md

    3. In the third round, MedusaDock runs for 1,000 iterations using the top 100 compounds from the previous step.
 The top 20 compounds are then selected for the fourth round.
    4. In the fourth round, all of the compounds in the clusters represented by the top 20 compounds identified in the previous step are run through steps 1, 2 and 3.
 The final top 20 compounds, their ZINC-ID and their final scores, ranked from best to worst, are returned to the user.

+## Use case
+DrugDisco is useful in a number of contexts.
+For example, if you wanted to find a compound that was commercially avaiable and suitable to be used as a drug that targeted ERK2, then you would entier the PDB ID for EKR2, 3i5z.
+The user could then either select the center of the binding site by clicking on the 3-D rendered image, or by entering [location] directly.

 ## How to use DrugDisco
+This is where we add screenshots that show exactly, step-by-step, how to use DrugDisco.